jmanuel1/personal-website/_drafts/revisiting-just-basic.md

 ![The table of contents of the Just BASIC tutorial, which is organized into weeks](/assets/revisiting-just-basic/tutorial-toc.png)

+I remembered one of the first pages of the tutorial asking me to enter `print "Hello World!"` as my first program, but I don't see that at the beginning of the tutorial.
+So, I downloaded Just BASIC 1.01, viewed its tutorial using [a copy of WinHlp32.exe](https://raxsoft.com/raxccm/software_mirrors.php?pid=1&progid=13), and that tutorial doesn't start with a Hello World either.
+Turns out the "Hello World!" program is on the "Writing your own Programs" page of the version 1.01 Help document, so my memory was wrong.
+Nevertheless, it's nice to see what I'm pretty sure is my first program again.

-A part of the tutorial that I recognize is the high-or-low game in `HILO.BAS`.
+Returning to the version 2 tutorial, part of the it that I recognize is the high-or-low game in `HILO.BAS`.
 It looks like the language hasn't changed much syntactically.
-You even have to append a dollar sign to end of the name of any variable that contains strings!
+You even still have to append a dollar sign to ends of names of string-typed variables!
+(See the Variables chapter in Help.)
-(See the Variables chapter in the Help.)
-Somehow, I remember one of the first pages of the tutorial asking you to enter `print "Hello World!"` as my first program, but I don't see that at the beginning of the tutorial.
-So, I downloaded Just BASIC 1.01, viewed its tutorial using [a copy of WinHlp32.exe](https://raxsoft.com/raxccm/software_mirrors.php?pid=1&progid=13), and it doesn't start with Hello World either.
-I guess I made up that memory.

 Something else I noticed from both versions of the tutorial is that they are geared towards business use cases.
 Maybe the version 2 tutorial is more